-- Removal or avoidance of sources of the pathogen - Growers should collect a symptomatic plant and get a good diagnosis from their local Plant Disease Clinic (so they can know which management approaches will work the best) - Living virus-infected or susceptible hosts remove weeds, volunteer plants, abandoned fields (especially those upwind) - Remove crop debris promptly at the end of the crop - Rogueing: remove infected crop plants from the field. - Recommend only after much consideration. - Rogueing may not always be effective; May add unnecessary costs - Only effective when you remove plants infected by primary spread early in the season, and when you expect that there will be significant secondary spread.
-Rogueing: - Discard virus-infected plants don't leave them in the field.
+- Removal or avoidance of sources of the pathogen - Growers should collect a symptomatic plant and get a good diagnosis from their local Plant Disease Clinic (so they can know which management approaches will work the best) - Living virus-infected or susceptible hosts remove weeds, volunteer plants, abandoned fields (especially those upwind) - Remove crop debris promptly at the end of the crop - Rogueing: remove infected crop plants from the field. - Recommend only after much consideration. - Rogueing may not always be effective; will add costs; not clear when and if to rogue - Only effective when you remove plants infected by primary spread early in the season, and when you expect that there will be significant secondary spread. - Discard virus-infected plants as they are rogued don't leave in the field.